Helen's monthly choice - July

 Penstemon 'Sour Grapes'

-An excellent investment, it can flower for ages, particularly if deadheaded regularly.
+An excellent investment, 'Sour Grapes' can flower for ages, particularly if deadheaded regularly.
 The first blooms usually emerge in midsummer, but it is not unusual for them still to be appearing well into autumn - long after most plants have started dying back.
 The flowers are a great colour too, as they are so easy to mix.
 It’s a cracking plant that is easy to grow.

 Copyright © Crocus.co.uk Ltd 2024.
 All rights reserved.